|

 - the name of the wddiag file associated with a Diagram Editor control.

-- Display (or not) a formula bar in a Spreadsheet control.
+- Show or hide a formula bar in a Spreadsheet control.

 | GridlinesVisible | The GridlinesVisible property is used to: - Determine whether or not gridlines are visible in a control.